 At two-and-a-half years of age, Brittany was a cute as a button – blonde hair, blue eyes and a rosebud mouth.

-Brittany had been suffering from noisy, offensive flatulence (gas) almost from birth, and, after trying a number of options, her parents had brought her in for an appointment to see if homeopathy would help.
+Brittany had been suffering from noisy, offensive flatulence (gas) almost from birth, and, after trying a number of options, her parents had made an appointment to see if homeopathy could help.

-Brittany’s father described his daughter’s flatulence to me as “not your small, silent ‘fluffs’ but full-blown, let-‘er-rip ones” that would clear a room.
+Brittany’s father described his daughter’s flatulence as “not your small, silent ‘fluffs’ but full-blown, let-‘er-rip ones” that would clear a room.

 True to his description, Brittany passed large amounts of noisy and putrid smelling wind throughout the consultation.
 Her father had not been exaggerating.

 Brittany’s mother was concerned that the extent and nature of Brittany’s flatulence was simply not normal for a full-grown adult let alone a toddler.